toh

 Department Head, Pathology and Laboratory Medicine

-Dr. Vidhya Nair is an Anatomical Pathologist with a special focus on Cardiovascular Pathology at The Ottawa Hospital, affiliated to the University of Ottawa since 2018.
-She is the Department Chair of the Department of Pathology and Laboratory Medicine and a Full Professor at the University of Ottawa.
-She is also the Department Head of Pathology and Laboratory Medicine at TOH and CHEO and the Chief Medical Officer at EORLA.
+Dr. Vidhya Nair is an Anatomical Pathologist with a specialized focus in Cardiovascular Pathology at The Ottawa Hospital, affiliated with the University of Ottawa since 2018.
+She currently serves as the Department Chair of Pathology and Laboratory Medicine and is a Full Professor at the University of Ottawa.
+Additionally, she holds the roles of Department Head of Pathology and Laboratory Medicine at both The Ottawa Hospital (TOH) and the Children’s Hospital of Eastern Ontario (CHEO), and is the Chief Medical Officer at the Eastern Ontario Regional Laboratory Association (EORLA).

-Dr. Nair moved to Canada in 2002 after completing her medical training and residency in Anatomical Pathology in India.
-She subsequently completed her residency in Anatomical Pathology at the University of Toronto and earned FRCPC (Pathology) from the Royal College of Physicians and Surgeons of Canada.
-She then completed a Fellowship in Cardiovascular Pathology under the mentorship of Dr. Jagdish Butany from the University of Toronto.
+Dr. Nair began her medical career in India, where she completed her medical training and residency in Anatomical Pathology.
+In 2002, she moved to Canada and completed a second residency in Anatomical Pathology at the University of Toronto, earning her FRCPC designation from the Royal College of Physicians and Surgeons of Canada.
+She further specialized with a Fellowship in Cardiovascular Pathology at the University of Toronto.

-Dr. Nair is a Clinical Investigator at the Ottawa Hospital Research Institute, and her current research interests include cardiac transplant biopsies for rejection, temporal artery biopsies, and the molecular characteristics of sudden cardiac death.
-She has been a Co-Principal Investigator and Co-Investigator on research grants funded by the Heart and Stroke Foundation of Canada and the Canadian Diabetic Association.
-She has authored eight book chapters and over sixty peer-reviewed manuscripts.
-She was a member of the Executive committee of the International Society for Cardiovascular Pathology.
-She is a member of the Editorial board of the Journal of Cardiovascular Pathology, and the Section Editor of Human Pathology Case reports.
+Dr. Nair is a Clinical Investigator at the Ottawa Hospital Research Institute.
+Her research interests include cardiac transplant rejection, temporal artery biopsies, and the molecular underpinnings of sudden cardiac death.
+She has served as Co-Principal Investigator and Co-Investigator on grants funded by the Heart and Stroke Foundation of Canada and the Canadian Diabetic Association.
+Her scholarly contributions include eight book chapters and over sixty peer-reviewed publications.